knative/docs/docs/eventing/samples/kubernetes-event-source/README.md

 We will verify that the Kubernetes events were sent into the Knative eventing system by looking at our message dumper function logs.
-If you deployed the [Trigger](#trigger), continue using this section.
-If not, you will need to look downstream yourself:
+If you deployed the [Trigger](#trigger), then continue using this section.
+If not, then you will need to look downstream yourself.

 ```shell
 kubectl get pods